microsoft/Windows-driver-samples/storage/msdsm/ReadMe.md

 ;
 ```

 In the Version section, make sure the DriverVer is correct for your DSM.
-Ideally it should match the version in the RC file.
+Ideally it should match the version in the .rc file.
 You must specify a different catalog file since the MPIO core drivers now come pre-signed:

 ```
 [Version]